The islands of the Azores differ from one another and each has its own individual charm.

 These unique terrains, combined with the influence of the sea, the latitude and the dedicated manual labor create unique wines with distinct characters.

-The land, where ash from the eruptions was deposited 62 years ago, is characterised by a unique mineral composition, associated with excellent drainage and with a special microclimate
+The land, where ashes from the eruption were deposited 62 years ago, is characterised by a unique mineral composition, associated with excellent drainage and with a special microclimate

 PICO ISLAND – Lajido